-Boot File Location Information Page 372 Downloading a New Software Version Page 375 Changing the Boot Image Page 375 Network Boot Options and Caveats Page 378 Options for the create_cf Command Page 381 Options for the restoreconf Command Page 384 This chapter also provides the troubleshooting procedures shown in the following sections.
-To Boot from an Alternate Image Using cycli Page 375 To Boot in U-Boot Monitor Mode Page 377 To Boot from an Alternate Image in U-Boot Monitor Mode Page 377 To Boot in Single User Mode from U-Boot Monitor Mode Page 378 To Replace a Boot Image From a Network Boot in U-Boot Monitor Mode Page 379 To Restore the OnBoard Configuration Files to the Last Saved Version Page 380 To Restore the OnBoard Configuration Files to the Factory Defaults Page 380
+Boot File Location Page 408 Downloading a New Software Version Page 410 Changing the Boot Image Page 410 U-Boot Network Boot Options and Caveats Page 414 Options for the create_cf Command Page 416 Options for the restoreconf Command Page 419 This appendix also provides the procedures shown in the following ng sections.
+To Boot From an Alternate Image Using cycli Page 410 To Boot in U-Boot Monitor Mode Page 412 To Boot From an Alternate Image in U-Boot Monitor Mode Page 413 To Boot in Single User Mode From U-Boot Monitor Mode Page 413 To Upgrade to a Boot Image From a Network Boot in U-Boot Monitor Mode Page 414 To Upgrade to a Boot Image From a Network Boot in U-Boot Monitor Mode Page 414

-Boot File Location Information
+Boot File Location

-How the OnBoard boots is introduced at a high level in "Configuring the Boot File Location" on page 152.
+How the OnBoard boots is introduced at a high level in "Configuring the Boot File Location" on page 185 in the section on configuring boot in the Web Manager.
 The additional information in this section is to give an administrator who has the root password enough background to be able to boot from an alternate image if the need arises and if the Web Manager is not available.